microsoft/webvalidate/README.md

 - -f --files file1 [file2 file3 ...]
   - one or more json test files
   - default location current directory
+- -j --strict-json
+  - use strict RFC rules when parsing the json
+  - json property names are case sensitive
+  - exceptions will occur for
+    - trailing commas in json arrays
+    - comments in json
+  - default false
+    - `deprecation warning`
+      - the default is currently false as it is a breaking change
+      - the default will change to true in the next release
 - --tag
   - user defined tag to include in logs and App Insights
     - can be used to identify location, instance, etc.